BhanuPrakashPebbeti/BhanuPrakashPebbeti/README.md

 ## About me
-AI enthusiast who graduated in Electronics and Communication Engineering from NIT Calicut.
+AI enthusiast graduated in Electronics and Communication Engineering from NIT Calicut.
 I've published two scientific journals in deep learning and have a keen interest in Computer Vision, Generative AI, NLP, and Reinforcement Learning.
 Excited to explore the endless possibilities at the intersection of technology and intelligence.

 - 🔭 I’m currently working on Nerf based models and generative AI.
 - 💬 Ask me about **ML, DL**